tidyverse/readxl/cran-comments.md

 * The DESCRIPTION now includes the individual readxl authors
 * I have noted in LICENSE that libxls is licensed with BSD 2-clause
+* I have wrapped external package names with single quotes

 ## Test environments
 * local OS X install, R 3.1.3